-The ERF will be designed to process waste with a range of NCV's in accordance with the firing diagram for the ERF.
+The ERF will be designed to process waste with a range of NCV's in accordance with the firing diagram.
 Therefore, the hourly throughput will vary in accordance with the NCV of waste that is processed.
 A lower NCV of waste is typically associated with a lower fossil carbon content, therefore each tonne processed will have lower associated carbon emissions.

-This assessment has been undertaken based on the nominal NCV and processing capacity of the ERF - up to approximately 275,000 tonnes of waste per year.
+This assessment has been undertaken based on the nominal NCV and nominal hourly processing capacity of the ERF, and assumes that it processes up to 275,000 tonnes of waste per year.

-Table 1 below shows the characteristics of the assumed waste composition that is relevant to the Carbon Assessment.
+Table 1 presents the characteristics of the assumed waste composition which is relevant to this assessment.